codefellows-portland-javascript-401d3/tcp-chat-server/LAB.md

 * Make sure the functionality that manages clients is encapsulated so that it interacts with the net server, but is not coupled to it (Single Responsiblity Principal).
-There is no "one right way" to design this assignment, you should spend some time trying different possibilities.
+There is no "one right way" to design this assignment, you should spend some time trying different possibilities. //More on this, please!
+Are we talking about a module split off?

 * Because we are covering creating clients until tomorrow, you won't be able to e2e test your server.